-For the fiscal year ended October 31, 2011, our non-employee directors received the following compensation:
+For the fiscal year ended October 31, 2012, our non-employee directors received the following compensation:

-- Annual Cash Retainer(1) \$50,000/year paid quarterly - Committee Member Retainer(1) - Member of Audit Committee: \$7,500/year paid quarterly - Member of Compensation and Management Development Committee: \$5,000/year paid quarterly - Member of Nominating and Corporate Governance Committee: \$5,000/year paid quarterly - Committee Chairman Fees(1) - Chairman of Audit Committee: \$15,000/year paid quarterly - Chairman of Compensation and Management Development Committee: \$10,000/year paid quarterly - Chairman of Nominating and Corporate Governance Committee: \$10,000/year paid quarterly - Lead Director Fee(1) \$20,000/year paid quarterly - Annual Stock Retainer(2) Equivalent value of \$25,000 in restricted stock units and equivalent value of \$50,000 in options to purchase shares of the Company's common stock.
-Both the restricted stock units and the stock options vest immediately upon issuance on October 31; however, the restricted stock units are restricted until the director ceases to serve in such role. - Initial Stock Option Grant(2) Following the first full year of service as a director, each non-employee director receives an initial stock option grant to purchase 5,000 shares of the Company's common stock.
-These options vest immediately. - Expense Reimbursement Directors are reimbursed for their expenses relating to attendance at meetings. - Non-employee directors are permitted to defer all or any part of their cash retainers and fees under the Quanex Building Products Corporation Deferred Compensation Plan (the "DC Plan").
+- · Annual Cash Retainer(1) \$50,000/year paid quarterly - · Committee Member Retainer(1) - o Member of Audit Committee: \$7,500/year paid quarterly - o Member of Compensation and Management Development Committee: \$5,000/year paid quarterly - o Member of Nominating and Corporate Governance Committee: \$5,000/year paid quarterly - Committee Chairman Fees(1) - o Chairman of Audit Committee: \$15,000/year paid quarterly - o Chairman of Compensation and Management Development Committee: \$10,000/year paid quarterly - o Chairman of Nominating and Corporate Governance Committee: \$10,000/year paid quarterly - Lead Director Fee(1) - \$20,000/year paid quarterly - Annual Stock Retainer(2) Equivalent value of \$25,000 in restricted stock units and equivalent value of \$50,000 in options to purchase shares of Common Stock.
+Both the restricted stock units and the stock options vest immediately upon issuance on the last business day of the fiscal year; however, the restricted stock units are restricted until the director ceases to serve in such role. - Initial Stock Option Grant(2) Following the first full year of service as a director, each non-employee director receives an initial stock option grant to purchase 5,000 shares of Common Stock.
+These options vest immediately. - Expense Reimbursement Directors are reimbursed for their expenses relating to attendance at meetings.

+(1) Non-employee directors are permitted to defer all or any part of their cash retainers and fees under the Quanex Building Products Corporation Deferred Compensation Plan (the "DC Plan").
 These deferrals are placed into notional accounts maintained under the DC Plan and are deemed invested in cash, units denominated in Common Stock, or any of the accounts available under the Company's qualified 401(k) plan, as the director elects.
 If a director elects to make a deferral to his or her notional common stock unit account for a period of three full years or more, a matching award equal to 20% of the amount deferred is made by the Company to the director's notional account.
 The Board elected to suspend the match effective April 1, 2009, due to the turbulent economic conditions at that time.
-The number of units that is deemed invested in Company common stock units and credited to a director's notional account is equal to the number of shares of Common Stock that could have been purchased with the dollar amount deferred or matched based on the closing price of the Common Stock on the New York Stock Exchange on the date the amount would have been paid had it not been deferred.
+The number of units that is deemed invested in Company common stock units and credited to a director's notional account is equal to the number of common Stock that could have been purchased with the dollar amount deferred or matched based on the closing price of the Common Stock on the New York Stock Exchange on the date the amount would have been paid had it not been deferred.
 If a dividend or other distribution is declared and paid on Common Stock, for each notional common stock unit credited to a director's account a corresponding credit will be accrued in the director's notional matching account.
-Except with respect to matching deferrals (and dividend deferrals, if any), all director deferrals are 100% vested.
-Matching deferrals (and dividend deferrals, if any) are 100% vested, unless a director receives a distribution from the DC Plan for any reason other than death, disability or retirement, within three years after a deferral was credited to his or her notional common stock unit account.
+Except with respect to matching deferrals (and dividend deferrals, if any) are 100% vested, unless a director receives a distribution from the DC Plan for any reason other than death, disability or retirement, within three years after a deferral was credited to his or her notional common stock unit account.
 If a director receives such a distribution from the DC Plan, any matching amount corresponding to the deferral that has been credited for less than three years, plus any dividends or other distributions that correspond to such matching amount, will be forfeited.
-No payments may be made under the DC Plan until a distribution is permitted in accordance with the terms of the DC Plan.
-In the event of a "change in control" of the Company, any amount credited to a director's account is fully vested and is payable in cash within five days after the change in control occurs.
-A "change in control" is defined generally as (i) an acquisition of securities resulting in an individual or entity or group thereof becoming, directly or indirectly, the beneficial owner of 20% or more of either (a) the Company's then-outstanding Common Stock or (b) the combined voting power of the then-outstanding voting securities of the Company entitled to vote generally in the election of directors, (ii) a change in a majority of the persons who were members of the Board of Directors as of December 12, 2007 (the "Incumbent Board"), (iii) generally, a reorganization, merger or consolidation or sale of the Company or disposition of all or substantially all of the assets of the Company, or (iv) the approval by the stockholders of the Company of a complete liquidation or dissolution of the Company.
-For this purpose, an individual will be treated as a member of the Incumbent Board if he becomes a director subsequent to December 12, 2007, and his election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Incumbent Board; unless his initial assumption of office occurs as a result of an actual or threatened election contest with respect to the election or removal of directors or other actual or threatened solicitation of proxies or consents by or on behalf of an individual, entity or group other than the Board.
-All distributions under the DC Plan will be made in cash.
-Any deferral or payment permitted under the DC Plan will be administered in a manner that is intended to comply with Section 409A of the Internal Revenue Code of 1986. - 2.
-Restricted stock unit grants and stock option grants are issued from the Quanex Building Products Corporation 2008 Omnibus Incentive Plan, as amended.
+No payments may be made under the DC Plan until a distribution is p

-The table below shows the total compensation of our non-employee directors in fiscal 2011.
-Mr. Buck was not a director during fiscal 2011, and therefore received no compensation from the Company during the year.
+The table below shows the total compensation of our non-employee directors in fiscal 2012.